illinois/github-repo-creator/README.md

 ## Adding courses

 Configuration is done with the `config.js` file in the root of the repository.
 To add a new course, simply add another entry to the `courses` array.
 You will need to provide a GitHub token in order for the service to make GitHub API calls on your behalf.
 To ensure tokens aren't accidentally stored in this repo, they're provided via environment variables.
 A course's token environment variable is based on the course's ID.
 For example, if my course ID is `cs225`, its token would be provided via the `GITHUB_TOKEN_CS225` environment variable.

+## Other configuration

+This service might not be mounted at the root path of the server.
+If that's the case, you can set the `BASE_URL` environment variable.
+For example, if this service was being served from `/github`, you could use `BASE_URL=/github`.